Memories from the Royal Postmasters Gudhem Repeater Station

 The station’s other task was to amplify the signals that came in each cable, ie every call and every other signal coming through the cable got an energy boost to their journey further down the road.
 All to improve audio for the callers.

 Each voice connection required two threads, which normally would allow 250 calls simultaneously on the cable between Stockholm and Gothenburg.
-By using transformers and so called inductors, roughly 500 connections could be established and used simultaneously.
+By using transformers and so-called inductors, roughly 500 connections could be established and used simultaneously.
 This technology was American and was installed as far as I know by American engineers when the station was built in the early 1920s.
 Someone from Gudhem may remember if there were any visiting foreigners at the time.

 Upstairs, besides the cross connect were amplifiers and also a couple of offices, a small workshop, and once the telephony traffic was automated in Gudhem, a subscriber station.